nopSolutions/nopCommerce-Docs/en/running-your-store/customer-management/managing-customers.md

 - **Customer roles** — one or multiple customer roles.
 Note that any role that needs to log in to the system (for example, administrator, vendor) should have the "Registered" customer role among others.
 You can set up customer roles in the [Customer roles](xref:en/running-your-store/customer-management/customer-roles) section.
 - From the **Manager of vendor** dropdown list, if required, select a vendor associated with this customer account.
 When associated, this customer will be able to log in to the selected vendor portal and manage its products and orders.
 Note that if you have a vendor associated with this customer, you should ensure this customer record is in the [Vendors](xref:en/running-your-store/vendor-management) list.
 - Select the **Active** checkbox to activate the customer.
+- **Customer must change password** - Check to require the customer to change their password.
 - **Admin comment** — administrator comments for internal use if required.

 Click the **Save** button to save the changes or **Save and continue edit** button to proceed for more customer information.
 In this case, you will see the newly added panels on the customer details page.